 Modern industrial plants, oil & gas production facilities and other process plants all have some instrumentation and automation that ensures safety.
-These are known as Safety Instrumented Systems (SIS for short).
-These systems also are known by various other names such as Emergency Shutdown Systems (ESD for short), Safety Shutdown Systems, High Integrity Pressure Protection Systems (HIPPS) and so on.
+These are known as Safety Instrumented Systems SIS for short.
+These type are also referred to many times as an ESD system or simply shutdown systems.
+These SIS ESD systems also are known by various other names such as Safety Systems, High Integrity Pressure Protection Systems (HIPPS) and so on.
 But all of them belong to the class of systems that are referred to as SIS.

 Safety Instrumented Systems in the past

-In the past, Safety Instrumented Systems were strictly separate from the normal plant control systems (referred to as a BPCS (Basic Process Control System-which most people refer to as the "plant DCS").
+In the past, the Safety Instrumented System was strictly separate from the normal plant automation system, that was used for process control.
+The SIS was used for only emergency shutdown of the plant.
+The BPCS (Basic Process Control System-which most people refer to as the "plant DCS") was used for running the plant only.
 This was done for a variety of reasons, but mainly to segregate the safety and control functions and to have higher availability and reliability.
 In older plants, typically the BPCS was actually a collection of pneumatic panels having pneumatic instruments and controllers.
 The Safety System was implemented using hardwired relays and contactors.

 The situation today

 Lately, there have been many launches of new "integrated" control systems, that have both DCS and SIS systems in the same package.
 For those of you are not familiar with these terms, an SIS is short for "Safety Instrumented System", which is a special kind of control system that is used for the safety critical parts of process plants, turbomachinery, boilers and so on.
-Emergency Shutdown Systems (ESD for short), can be considered a subset of the SIS category of control systems.
+An ESD system, used for emergency shutdown, can be considered a subset of the SIS category of control systems.
 Also other kinds of high reliability specialized systems like HIPPS (High Integrity Pressure Protection Systems), BMS (Burner Management Systems) and so on can be considered as belonging to the same class, i.e. a SIS rather than a BPCS.

 Separation of SIS and BPCS

-In the view of the standards bodies (like IEC and ISA), these two systems have to be separate, as the safety systems have to be dedicated to only the safety critical parts of the plant and the garden-variety DCS cannot be said to be robust, fail-safe and sure to operate the safety critical instruments at all times.
+In the view of the many members who are part of standards bodies (like those on the IEC 61508 committee or ISA S84 for Functional Safety), these two systems have to be separate, as the safety systems used for emergency shutdown, have to be dedicated to only the safety critical parts of the plant and the garden-variety DCS cannot be said to be robust, fail-safe and sure to operate the safety critical instruments at all times.
 This distinction between the DCS and SIS, led to separate markets for both types of systems with separate suppliers for both, initially.
-Thus suppliers like HIMA, ICS Triplex, Triconex, PILZ and so on were the suppliers of these Safety Instrumented Systems, whereas the DCS market was dominated by companies like Emerson, ABB, Honeywell, Yokogawa and so on.
+Thus suppliers like HIMA, ICS Triplex, Triconex, PILZ and so on were the suppliers of these safety systems, whereas the DCS market was dominated by companies like Emerson, ABB, Honeywell, Yokogawa and so on, which initially only used to offer industrial grade instrumented systems.
 The DCS vendors sensed this fervent desire and many of them came out with "integrated" systems, where the DCS and SIS controllers are different but part of the same overall system.